diagrams/diagrams-doc/manual/diagrams-manual.rst

 ::

-  LocatedEnvelope v -> QDiagram b v m -> QDiagram b v m
+  Subdiagram v -> QDiagram b v m -> QDiagram b v m

-We can see this function as a transformation on diagrams, except that it also gets to use some extra information---namely, a "`LocatedEnvelope v`", which records the local origin and envelope associated with the name we pass as the first argument to `withName`.
+We can see this function as a transformation on diagrams, except that it also gets to use some extra information---namely, a "`Subdiagram v`", which records the local origin and envelope associated with the name we pass as the first argument to `withName`.

 Finally, the return type of `withName` is itself a transformation of